thelonious/kld-intersections/README.md

 - Polyline
 - Rectangle

 WARNING: Please note that the bézier-bézier intersections are not well-behaved.
 There is work being done to make these more stable, but no eta is available at this time.
 As a workaround, bézier shapes can be approximated using polylines and then intersected with an appropriate polyline intersection method.
-See [tessellate-cubic-beziers.js](examples/tessellate-cubic-beziers.js) as an example of how you might do this.i
+See [tessellate-cubic-beziers.js](examples/tessellate-cubic-beziers.js) as an example of how you might do this.

 ## Install